Visit the French Landscapes Painted by the Impressionism Painters & Only a Short Train Ride from Paris

 This quiet enviroment of beauty and tranquility, provided the impressionists with more than enough inspiration to fill up those canvases today hanging on the walls of art museums all over the world.

-Many of these historical towns are gems.
+Many of these French medieval towns are gems.
 These places are worthy of visiting not only because of their artistic past, but because they are so beautiful in their own right.
 The added bonus is that they are just a short day trip from Paris!!

 Great Day Trips from Paris with an Impressionism Past!